jkoteswarrao/Saliency-Co-fusion/README.md

-# Saliency-Co-fusion
-Matlab Implementation of "Image Co-segmentation via Saliency Co-fusion", TMM'16 paper
-# Saliency-Co-fusion Code in this repository is slightly modified implimentation of "Image Co-segmentation via Saliency Co-fusion" for distribution purposes.
+# Saliency-Co-fusion Code in this repository is slightly modified implimentation of the paper titled "Image Co-segmentation via Saliency Co-fusion" for distribution purposes.

 "

 **********INSTRUCTIONS***********

-Create saliency_maps folder for any new set of images

-Add different saliency maps folders into saliency_maps folder
+Run compile.m
+Run demo.m

+The outputs can be seen in the created sub-folders of the folders containing the images.
+For example, see ./data/women/    .

+If you want to perform saliency co-fusion with more saliency maps, update saliencydetection.m accordingly.

-Ensure that saliency maps have same name as the images and are .png files
+NOTE: Ensure that saliency maps have same name as the image and are .png files

-[The data setup should be like women category in the data folder.
-YOu can add any number of saliency folders in the saliency_maps folders]

-Run co_fuse_demo.m for algorithm